-This one-pot ground beef casserole is one of the easiest comfort food you'll ever make!
+Filipino-style baked macaroni made easy!
+This is one of the easiest comfort foods you'll ever make!
 Loaded with ground beef, sliced hot dogs, and cheese.
 Serve it straight from the pot–no oven baking needed!
 Perfect for days when you just want to indulge.

 To my fellow Filipinos, you probably think this is just another "BAKE MAC" recipe.
 But it is more than that because it is:

 - All cooked in one pot!
 That means fewer dishes to wash.
 Perfect for weeknight dinner.

 - Oh so flavorful!
 The pasta is cooked in the meaty sauce absorbing all the flavors in the pot.

 - A "no bake casserole" recipe.
 Once the pasta is cooked, it is ready to serve!

-Here's what you need to make this one-pot ground beef casserole recipe:
+Here's what you need to make the meat sauce:

-- Ground beef - lean ground beef with around 80 meat and 20 fat.
+- Ground Meat - Use lean ground beef with around 80 meat and 20 fat.
 You can also use a mixture of ground pork and beef.

 - Hot dogs - use your favorite type/brand.
 I used chicken frankfurter.

 - Vegetables - sneak in some carrots, red bell pepper, and green bell pepper.
 You can also use celery and mushrooms.
 I minced these really nicely so the kids won't notice 🙂

 - Pasta sauce/marinara sauce or a good quality tomato sauce.
 If using Filipino spaghetti sauce, I recommend using the "Italian style" kind.

 - Beef Broth - use homemade or dissolve 1 ½ piece beef bouillon in hot water

 - Tomato paste - for that rich and velvety sauce.
 This also helps the sauce cling to the pasta.

 - Dried Herbs - Italian seasoning, herbes de provence, dried oregano, dried basil, or dried parsley to lift the flavor.

 Type of Pasta to Use